samerfarida/secure-bash-macos-ebook/README.md

 - **Anyone** who writes Bash scripts and wants to do it securely

 **Prerequisites:**

 - Basic familiarity with the Terminal
 - Access to a Mac running macOS
 - Willingness to learn and experiment

 ## Contribute

 This project thrives on community involvement!
-Here's how you can help:

-### Star the Repository
-Show your support by starring this repo—it helps others discover the book.

-### Report Issues
-Found a typo, bug, or have a suggestion?
-Open an issue!

-### Suggest Improvements
-Have ideas for new examples, chapters, or features?
-We'd love to hear them.

-### Contribute Content
-Want to add examples, fix errors, or improve chapters?
+We welcome contributions of all kinds.

+**📖 See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed contribution guidelines**, including:

+- How to report issues and suggest improvements
+- Development setup and installation
+- Linting requirements and how to run checks locally
+- Pre-commit checklist
+- Review process

+Quick start:

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/your-improvement`)
+2. Create a feature branch
-3. Make your changes
+3. Make your changes (ensure linting passes!)
-4. Submit a pull request with a clear description
+4. Submit a pull request

 All contributors will be recognized in future releases!

-### Review Process
-Your pull request will be reviewed, and once merged, we'll automatically acknowledge your contribution in the next release.

 ## License